This article was reviewed by Dr. Niraj Patel for the accuracy of information.

 Here are 9 solutions for fixing your shoulder pain while squatting:

 The first thing you want to do is identify if there are any issues with your training split.

 The main issue will be whether or not the muscles surrounding your shoulder are stiff and tight from a prior workout, which prevents you from getting into the correct squatting position.

 The muscles in your shoulder, both your stabilizers and prime movers, will rely on you having a certain level of mobility to safely put the barbell on your back.
 This is especially the case in a low-bar squatting position.

 For example, you may be experiencing shoulder pain if you do a heavy chest day prior to squatting and your pec muscles are too tight.
 This can prevent you from moving the arm into shoulder flexion and external rotation to get the barbell on your back.

-Takeaway: Try having a complete day’s rest prior to your squat workout.
-This isn’t something you’ll need to implement forever, but it might be something that can give you some immediate relief.
+Takeaway: Try having a complete day's rest before your squat workout.
+This isn't something you'll need to implement forever, but it might be something that can give you some immediate relief.

 2. Assess Your Shoulder Mobility

-Test your shoulder mobility and if there are any limitations then implement corrective exercise to improve range of motion.
+Test your shoulder mobility, and if there are any limitations, implement corrective exercises to improve your range of motion.

-When squatting, you need adequate mobility of the shoulder in flexion, horizontal flexion, and external rotation.
+You need adequate shoulder mobility in flexion, horizontal flexion, and external rotation when squatting.